It's been a long, winding road to get here.

 IL4 and IL10.

 IL4 is a pro-inflammation cytokine.
-IL10 is an anti-inflammatory cytokines.
+IL10 is an anti-inflammatory cytokine.

 There are many others but these two are integral to our study of LDN and the immune system.